harvester/docs/docs/install/harvester-configuration.md

 ### `install.poweroff`

-Shutdown the machine after install instead of rebooting
+Shutdown the machine after installation instead of rebooting

 ### `install.no_format`